willroberts/raven-shield-2020/README.md

 ### Single-Player

+You can now play the campaign, a custom mission, or a training scenario.
+To unlock all maps in custom missions, press `~` at the main menu and enter the command `unlockall`.

 ### Multi-Player

 On September 4th 2016, Ubisoft shut down the authentication servers for Raven Shield.
 We use OpenRVS to point our clients at a new set of authentication servers so we can still play the game together.